fusioncharts/dev_centre_docs/fusiontime/fusiontime-component/plot-types-in-fusiontime.md

 heading: Plot Types
 ---

+FusionTime supports three types of data structures - single-series, multivariate, and multi-series.
+In the chart anatomy provided below, you can see the components of a multivariate chart.

+{% embed_chartAnatomy ft-multivariate-chart.json %}

-Plot refers to a line in a line chart, a column in a column chart, area in an area chart, etc.
+Once you select the data structure that suits your data the best, you can choose the best plot type to go with it.
+The plot type of a chart refers to a line in a line chart, a column in a column chart, area in an area chart, etc.

 FusionTime supports the following plot types: